gravitational/teleport/rfd/xxxx-azure-node-join.md

   - The returned nonce matches the issued challenge.
 7. The auth server checks that the access token is valid:
   - The access token's signature is valid.
-  - The access token was not issues before the start of the `RegisterWithAzureToken` request.
+  - The access token was not issued before the start of the `RegisterWithAzureToken` request.
   - The requested Teleport token allows the node to join.
-Teleport will get the subscription ID and resource group from the access token's claims.
+Teleport will get the subscription ID and resource group from the access token's `xms_mirid` claim.
 8. The auth server sends credentials to join the cluster.

 As with IAM join, the flow will occur within a single streaming gRPC request and